Authorities: Kyiv targeted in early morning drone attack

 Although the capital seemed the main target of the latest Russian attack, the armed forces said that other places in the country were also targeted.

-Ukraine’s air force said on Telegram that they were able to destroy 30 of at least 35 self-explosives drones that Russia launched across the country from the eastern side of the Azov Sea.
+Ukraine’s air force said on Telegram that they were able to destroy 30 of at least 35 self-exploding drones that Russia launched across the country from the eastern side of the Azov Sea.

 The Ukrainian military has reported increasing success in shooting down missiles and explosive drones.